semanticmx/html5_082021/cap8-offline/README.md

 ```

 **CACHE**
-CACHE is just the header, here we point hte file that we want to Cache
+CACHE is just the header, here we point the file that we want to Cache
 ```
 CACHE:
 index.html